GemachSimcha/Gmach/README.md

 # Gmach

-TO VIEW APP  - OPEN INDEX/INSERT_FORM.PHP
+TO VIEW APP  - OPEN INDEX.PHP

-mar/27 dumped unneeded files&folders
 STILL strugglig with stickyheaders

-mar/14 to preview website download הוסף אנשים חדשים.html and הוסף אנשים חדשים_files

 weds
 datepickers working, now need to polish php and mysql, then return to hide/show as needed on clientside